 Many people think of Improvisation as some mysterious skill that happens “over the chord progression”.
 We’ll look at it a little differently in this workshop for all musicians.

-“This Is How I Disappear” is more than the title of the new CD–it’s a journey into an intensely personal creative process.
+“This Is How I Disappear” is more than a CD title–it’s a journey into an intensely personal creative process.
 I talk about “disappearing” as a creative necessity, and “reappearing” as its logical outcome, all exemplified by music from my newest collection.